Boyhood-2014

 Tim Burton directs the film.

 Adams and Waltz are the main appeals in this film.
-They share tremendous chemistry, both when they are courting one another and subsequently when they despise each other and fight a bitter divorce battle in court over the rights to Margaret’s paintings.
+They share tremendous chemistry, when they are courting one another and subsequently when they despise each other and fight a bitter divorce battle in court over the rights to Margaret’s paintings.

-I just love Christoph Waltz in whatever he appears in as his charisma and acting ability astound me.
-Adams is quite effective and believable as the passive, loyal, and talented Margaret Keane.
+I love Christoph Waltz in whatever he appears in as his charisma and acting ability astound me.

-Certainly, I like the character very much and was rooting for her in the courthouse scenes to be awarded rights to her paintings and cheered when she escaped to Hawaii with her daughter to begin a new life.
+I like the character very much and was rooting for her in the courthouse scenes to be awarded rights to her paintings and cheered when she escaped to Hawaii with her daughter to begin a new life.

 It was not as if Walter stole all of her money and left her homeless.
 She enjoyed a nice lifestyle.